i2p/i2p.android.base/README.txt

 ../android-sdk-linux_86/tools/android create avd --name i2p --target 8

 #then run the emulator:
+#  This may take a LONG time the first time (half an hour or more)...
+#  Run the debugger to ensure it is making progress
 ../android-sdk-linux_86/tools/emulator -avd i2p &

 # or to talk to a real phone in debug mode: